(Modern Survival.org) – If someone is having a seizure, the first thing you should do is?

 Witnessing someone suffer from a seizure can be scary, especially when it’s the first time seeing one.
 According to the Centers for Disease Control and Prevention (CDC), one out of every ten people will have a seizure during their lifetime.
 This means seizures are quite common, and at some point, it may become necessary to help someone who is having one.

-Unfortunately, once a seizure has begun, there isn’t a lot that can be done to help the victim — except to ensure their safety.
+Unfortunately, once a seizure has begun, there isn’t much that can be done to help the victim — except to ensure their safety.